Vaginal Bleeding or Spotting during Pregnancy

 When the reason behind vaginal bleeding or spotting isn’t clear, it is always a reason for worry.
-This may turn to serious concerns when you are pregnant and experience spotting.
+This may turn into a serious concern when you are pregnant and experience spotting.
 However, the best way to get through this is to educate yourself about the causes, consequences, and remedies of vaginal bleeding during pregnancy.

 Is Vaginal Bleeding or Spotting Normal?

 Light spotting or bleeding is common during pregnancy.
 It usually happens during the early stages (1st trimester).
-Around 20% women experience spotting or bleeding.
-Although it is normal to experience spotting or vaginal bleeding you should always consult your doctor if it happens.
+Around 25% of women experience spotting or bleeding.
+(1) (2) (3) (5) Although it is normal to experience spotting or vaginal bleeding, you should always consult your doctor if it happens.

 It is a good idea to undergo some tests and ultrasound to ensure that the baby is fine and to rule out any complications.